ramokz/phantom-camera/documentation/docs/follow-modes/group.md

 <Property propertyName="Min Auto Zoom (2D)" propertyType="float" propertyDefault="1">
 <template v-slot:propertyDescription>

-Sets the minimum zoom level, in other words how close the `Camera` will move towards the scene, when `Auto Zoom` is enabled.
+Sets the minimum zoom level, in other words how far away the `Camera2D` can be from scene.

+This only works when `Auto Zoom` is enabled.

 <Property2D3DOnly :is2D="true" altProp="Min Auto Distance" altPropLink="./group#min-auto-distance-(3d)"/>